LiberaToe Pedal & Module

 Every LiberaToe pedal has dual-channel functionality, just like a tube amplifier, while adopting an analog circuits that allow players to enjoy picking sensitivity.
 In the case of overdrive, a set of gain, tone, and level knobs operate the green channel, whereas a different set of gain, tone, and level knobs operate the red channel.
 And with some of our overdrive pedals having a TMB tone stack, we included an important middle control, e.g., a channel with an adjustable middle knob and the other channel with a fixed mids.

 We have integrated dual-channel technology in both our homogeneous effects and heterogeneous effects.
 By considering the number and types of instances that an effect could be used, e.g., using a separation or a combination of 60's vintage Fuzz and Envelope Filter, you can use the two-stage or three-stage toggle to convert the desired combination into two channels for unique combinations and operation.

 Therefore, in addition to the selection between A / B channels, some pedals provide functions of A-> B (in series), or A // B (in parallel).

-A foot switch is enough for handling both on/off and channel switching since the switching mechanism has been implemented by combination of relay and micro control unit.
-With the embedded software, the dual channel pedal takes advantage of having a few pushing behaviors.
-In stock mode, you turn on or off (bypass) the effect by pushing and release the foot switch immediately as usual while you can change the channel by holding the foot switch for 0.4 sec.
-As players may want to immediately toggle between the channels sometimes, channel mode has been prepared.
-Channel mode behaves oppositely, so you can change the channel by immediate short push while turn on or off with holding for 0.4sec.
+Our foot switch handles both on/off and channel switching since the switching mechanism has been implemented by combining relay and micro control.
+With the embedded software, the dual channel pedal takes advantage of controlling more than one aspect.
+In stock mode, you turn on or off (bypass) the effect by pushing and releasing the foot switch immediately as usual, or changing the channel by holding the foot switch for 0.4 seconds.
+On the other hand, some players want to toggle quickly between channels, and so, we developed a channel mode.
+In channel mode behaves oppositely, so that you can change the channel by a quick short push, while turning the pedal on/off with holding for 0.4 seconds.